Mixed Breeds

 How much grooming and overall maintenance a Boxador needs depends largely on what traits they inherit from their parents.

-Dogs will more weather-resistant coats will require less grooming, while those with less resistant coats will require more.
+Like the Labrador Retriever parent, dogs with more weather-resistant coats will require less grooming, while those with less resistant coats will require more.
 Dogs with weather-resistant fur also will likely never need a bath.

-If a particular Boxador has longer fur, they will also likely need more grooming than one with short hair.
+If a particular Boxador has longer fur, they will likely need more grooming than one with short hair.

 Shedding will likely occur seasonally in the fall and spring.
 When a dog is shedding, they will need to be brushed often.
 It is usually in the owner’s interest to get their dog groomed at these times, as it will save tons of time on the owner’s part and make the dog more comfortable.